princebansal7/Web-Development-Concepts/typescript/README.md

  7. Basic types are:
     - `number`, `string`, `boolean`, `null`, `undefined`

+**NOTE:** To check whether something is explicitly for JavaScript or typeScript, simply compile the TS code and check the JS file, if it doesn't exists in javaScript file => it's provided by TS

 ### Basic programs to understand types

 - first program | [Example](https://github.com/princebansal7/Web-Development-Concepts/blob/main/typescript/01.tsc-basics/01.firstTS.ts)